MicrosoftDocs/Viva/Viva/insights/Use/manager-settings.md

 ## To configure manager settings

-Only Viva Insights or Workplace Analytics Admins can access **Manager settings**.
+Only Viva Insights or Workplace Analytics admins can access **Manager settings**.
 Also, before managers can access Viva Insights in Teams or in Workplace Analytics, they must be assigned a license and have a team that meets or exceeds the **Minimum team size** setting.

 1. In **Leader & manager settings** > **Manager settings**, select to change the switch **On** to allow managers with the minimum team size access to their team data in Viva Insights.
 2. Select one of the following: